New Mexico United Beats Union Omaha, 2-0, in Jägermeister Cup Debut

 • Discuss this story on the United Soccer League Championship message board...

+- Republic FC Blank AV Alta FC in USL Jägermeister Cup - Sacramento Republic FC

+- San Antonio FC Defeats Phoenix Rising FC 1-0 - San Antonio FC

-- Second-Half Blitz Propels LouCity to First USL Jägermeister Cup Win - Louisville City FC
+- Phoenix Rising Falls 1-0 in USL Jägermeister Cup Opener Against San Antonio FC at Phoenix Rising Stadium - Phoenix Rising FC

 - New Mexico United Beats Union Omaha, 2-0, in Jägermeister Cup Debut - New Mexico United